-Broomfield will continue to follow the updated Colorado Department of Public Health and Environment (CDPHE) Fourth Amended Public Health Order 20-38.
-This order is in effect July 1 through August 1, 2021, unless extended.
+Broomfield will continue to follow the updated Colorado Department of Public Health and Environment (CDPHE) Fifth Amended Public Health Order 20-38.
+This order is in effect September 1 through October 1, 2021, unless extended.

-- Individuals who are not fully vaccinated must wear face coverings in these settings: homeless shelters, prisons, jails, and health care settings.
+- Individuals who are not fully vaccinated must wear face coverings in these settings: homeless shelters, prisons, jails, community corrections programs and facilities, and health care settings.
 Individuals who are not fully vaccinated must also wear masks in long term care facilities under a separate Public Health Order, 20-20.

 - Staff who work in the aforementioned sectors who are not fully vaccinated are encouraged to engage in routine testing for COVID-19.

 - Reiterates that schools must report cases and outbreaks and comply with local and/or state public health requirements, as applicable, for case investigation and disease mitigation, including isolation and quarantine.

 What this means in Broomfield: